pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-  - PlaceOrder's order notification to PayOrder
   - Arrays min size must be given
   - Create CronJob to remove unpaid orders at intervals
 - Get comments from source code and put them as FunctionDocumentation/ServiceDocumentation/Documentation(property) docs
 - Generate servicesMetadata where entity references are documented in separate section: typeReferences:
   {'FavoriteSalesItem: SalesItem' }
 - @Metadata functions should not show in services metadata
-- There should be check in addSubEntites for these and also ArrayMax/MinSize annotation is required:
-    @ManyToMany()
-    public readonly followedUsers!: PublicUser[];

 - Split to multiple microservices
   - Implement subentities as remote service queries